Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Disk Disk Sleuth II.md

 Another disk forensics challenge!
 As usual, we first download the file using `wget <link>`.
 We will have to run `gunzip <file-name>` as well to expand the file.

 >[!info] Linux File System
->Having a basic knowledge of  the [[Linux File System]] will be beneficial for this challenge.
+>Having a basic knowledge of  the [[Linux Directory Structure]] will be beneficial for this challenge.
 ### `mmls` command
 ![[PicoCTF Disk Disk Sleuth II 2.png]]